Let’s start from the basics: Leaders need followers. Leadership is one of those qualities that only exist through an external recognition.

 The Discover area boils down to creating a deeper understanding of the unique needs of self and others.
 It may involve conversations about onboarding a new colleague, exploring new possible strategic approaches with the counterpart or aligning someone with the corporate values and behavioral model.

-The Lead area is involved when it comes to managing negotiations or to delegating a task, for instance.
-To fulfil the objective in the first case, the Conversational Leader has to fairly represent his own interest(s) and manage the objections of the counterpart.
+The Lead area is involved when it comes to managing negotiations or delegating a task, for instance.
+To fulfill the objective in the first case, the Conversational Leader has to fairly represent his own interest(s) and manage the objections of the counterpart.